MauRuRo/MSP4-CrossFitCommunityApp/README.md

 The functioning of the website was tested with a database of up to 80.000 rows (500 users and their logs) in SQLite and for a short period also in Postgres.
 It functioned smoothly demonstrating the capability to function for a large scale user database.
 For Heroku deployment it was necessary to scale back the amount of users and logs to stay below the 10.000 row limit of the free tier postgres database.
 #### Beta Testing
 After deployment the website was beta-tested by a group of friends, which resulted in some significant addaptations, namely the addition security settings in the settings.py file (line 249), to ensure that the website is always run securely from https, as it turned out this did not happen automatically and for one of the testers resulted in the javascript not loading.
 Also an issue with a overfow-x not being defined resulted in a mysterious floating scrollbar on an invisible div; this was also resolved thanks to the beta testing.

+I've also requested peer review in the Code Institute Slack community.

 #### Validators
 Besides manual testing all the HTML files and the CSS file have been tested using W3 validator.
 All custom javascript files have been tested by using JShint.
 Python files have continuously been monitored for issues using PEP8.